 As in most destinations, private schools in Houston are assumed to provide a wider array of extra-curricular activities, better facilities, smaller student-to-teacher ratios, and a higher level of instruction.

 Private schooling is a broad category that includes international schools, religious schools and alternative-learning schools like Montessori.
 Some schools uphold the state curriculum, while others follow foreign curricula or offer the International Baccalaureate.These schools charge tuition and, in the case of international schools in particular, fees can be steep.
 Parents should also apply as early as possible since the best schools usually have long waiting lists.

 Parents of children with special needs in Houston can choose between public schools, private schools and homeschooling.
 It's up to the parents to decide what type of education would suit their child's needs best.

 Parents should connect with friends, other parents and neighbours to learn about experiences they may have had at different schools.
-Once parents have identified a number of possible schools, read about the school online by visiting the school's state accountability rating on the Texas Education Agency's website.
+Once parents have identified a number of possible schools, they should read about the school online by checking the school's state accountability rating on the Texas Education Agency's website.

 Public schools in Houston must give a child a Free Appropriate Public Education (FAPE).
 This means the school must assist parents in finding out if their child has a disability and then develop an Individualized Education Program (IEP).
 Public schools aren't allowed to discriminate against children with special needs.